rayofhope-dev/dialog-editor/README.md

 # Issues

 Feel free to create an issues for problems you encounter on [Issues](https://github.com/rayofhope-dev/dialog-editor/issues) page.

-# Download
-You can find all available versions of the application in the [Releases](https://github.com/rayofhope-dev/dialog-editor/releases) tab.

 # Authors
 Powered by Ray of Hope team.